minhanhhere/messenger-chrome-app/README.md

-# messenger-chrome-app
+# Messenger for Chrome
-A wrapper for Messenger for Chrome
+A wrapper for Messenger using Chrome App

 ## Shortcut key
 1. command + N = new conversation